chadbaldwin/chadbaldwin.github.io/_posts/2021-01-21-ssms-keyboard-query-shortcuts.md

 EXEC sp_executesql N'SELECT @string',N'@string varchar(100)',This-Is-A-Test
 ```

 You could set this as one of your query shortcuts.
-Maybe it looks up info on a table, or a column, or searches stored procedure code, there's all kinds of uses for this.
+Maybe it looks up info on a table, or a column, or searches stored procedure code.
+There's all kinds of uses for this.
 So in this case `ThisIsATest` would be the word you have highlighted.
-This could be a table, view or stored procedure name.
+This could be a table, view or stored procedure name, whatever.
 As long as it is a valid object identifier, or is a single word, then it will be simply passed in as a string.

 ---